 Since many families have found this outline to be helpful in their homeschool planning, I have decided to explain it in more detail and provide links to the downloadable documents for those wishing to register for homeschooling in New South Wales, Australia.
 May be used by others and modified to suit.

 To help you create this homeschooling program, I have created a number of Word Documents that you can edit in order to make your own program.
-I have personally met with the Board of Studies and showed this document explaining that I hope others may find it useful as a guide to prepare their own plan.
+I have personally met with the NESA and showed this document explaining that I hope others may find it useful as a guide to prepare their own plan.
 They expressed that they were happy for others to use this as a guide.

 The more specific we become in our programs - trying to match our teaching to each outcome statement, the less freedom we will enjoy.
 Keep things broad and general and we can get on with teaching ... and as we write what we are planning to do, we will find that our educational plans easily equate a quality education.